MrAtheist/task-processor/README.md

 ### Solution

-A task scheduler is responsible for managing the tasks, where a task is composed of a `taskId` and `action`.
+A task processor is responsible for managing the tasks, where a task is composed of a `taskId` and `action`.
 Every time a task is added, an event is emitted, which in turn triggers `processTask` that will process the action defined for each task.

 ### Setup

 * `npm i` to install the dependencies
 * `node index.js` for a simple node app
-* `node run test` to run test along with coverage
+* `npm run test` to run test along with coverage